 You will be notified when your vehicle is ready to be picked up.
 You can also check this website.
 You will see a message next to the last picture of your vehicle telling you that your vehicle is ready to be picked up.
 Feel free to call or e-mail your advisor during the repair process if you have questions or concerns.

 Is there a warranty on repairs to my vehicle?

 Yes.
 We guarantee repairs with a Limited Lifetime Warranty.

 The amount of deductible that you will be responsible for is determined by your insurance policy.
 If you aren’t sure about your deductible, you can call your agent and he can tell you whether your insurance company has waived your deductible or whether you will be responsible to pay this when you pick up your vehicle.

 If your deductible is not waived, it will be your responsibility to pay us when you pick up your vehicle.

 What forms of payment do you accept?

 The easiest and most convenient way to pay for your portion of the repairs to your vehicle is with a major credit card.
 We accept Visa, MasterCard, and Discover.
-We except cash, but do not accept checks.
+We do not accept cash or checks.